Exiv2/exiv2/README.md

 2.19 Support for bmff files (CR3, HIF, AVIF and HEIC)

-**Attention is drawn to the possibility that bmff support may be the subject of patent rights. _Exiv2 shall not be held responsible for identifying any or all such patent rights_.**
+**Attention is drawn to the possibility that bmff support may be the subject of patent rights. _Exiv2 shall not be held responsible for identifying any or all such patent rights.
+Exiv2 shall not be held responsible for the legal consequences of the use of this code_.**

 Access to the bmff code is guarded in two ways.
-Firstly, you have to build the library with the cmake option `-DEXIV2_ENABLE_BMFF=On`.
+Firstly, you have to build the library with the cmake option: `-DEXIV2_ENABLE_BMFF=On`.
 Secondly, the application must enable bmff support at run-time by calling the following function.

 ```cpp
 EXIV2API bool enableBMFF(bool enable);
 ```

-It is recommended that you call this function at process start-up as it is not threadsafe.
 Applications may wish the provide a preference setting to enable bmff support and thereby place the responsibility for the use of this code with the user of the application.

 It is recommended that you enclose the call to `enableBMFF()` with the compile time macro EXIV2\_TEST\_VERSION to ensure that your code builds cleanly on earlier versions of Exiv2.
+It is recommended that you call enableBMFF() at process start-up as it is not threadsafe.
 A code snippet is provided in [2.14 Thread Safety](#2-14).

 [TOC](#TOC)